magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### vinUS

-It checks for a valid vehicle identification number (VIN).
+Checks for a valid vehicle identification number (VIN).

 #### Example